DIY Dog Stairs

 DIY dog stairs – ramp

 Making the ramp is just about as easy as making the stairs.
-In this case though, I’m using 1”x 4” dimensional lumber for the structure, rather than having the plywood sides hold it up.
-That’s mostly due to the length, so that it is stable while moving it.
-The framework, as shown in the diagram above, can be covered with plywood, to make the ramp more attractive.
+In this case, though, I’m using 1”x 4” dimensional lumber for the structure rather than having the plywood sides hold it up.
+That’s mostly due to the length, which makes it stable while moving.
+The framework, as shown in the diagram above, can be covered with plywood to make the ramp more attractive.

-As shown in the diagram, all that’s needed is a low, flat triangle that will fit the space.
-It’s important that the triangle not be too steep, or an older dog may not be able to navigate up it.
+As shown in the diagram, all that’s needed is a low, flat triangle to fit the space.
+It’s essential that the triangle is not too steep, or an older dog may not be able to navigate it.
 The darker brown pieces are crossbars, going from the near frame to the far one.
 Once the frame is built, the top side is covered with ½” plywood and then carpeted.